 - What are the most famous influencers for my branch?
 How can I make them get involved?

 Congratulations, now we have successfully worked through the basic topics of branding and marketing!
 This article, of course, has only dealt with the theoretical foundations of marketing.
 Before it comes to the practical use of marketing tools, it is very important that each brand has gone through these theoretical steps.
 Only those who have built a detailed theoretical marketing framework can also be successful in their practical implementation.
 Before you know what marketing measures are successful for your brand, you need to determine whom and what you want to achieve.
 For this reason, there will soon be a second, more practical contribution to this topic.
 I will show you how to develop a practical marketing plan based on these theoretical foundations and which marketing measures are particularly effective for sustainable brands.

-SFW Marketing Manger & Regional Director of Germany
+Regional Director for Germany

 German blogger, digital nomad, wellness and adventure lover.
 A three-month long break in Asia transformed my mind.
 Since then I’m following my passion for health and wellness because I believe that it’s all about work-life balance.

 The Funkhaus Berlin was the hot spot for eco-fashion during Berlin Fashion Week this year.
 A record of 180 international labels participated in the exhibition Greenshowroom and Ethical Fashion Show 2017 Berlin from the 4th to 6th.
 International top players presented...